adityasainidaiict/hackerrank/README.md

     $ ./candies

-## Problems solved
+## Problems

-The following is a possibly innacurate list of the problems solved:
+The following is the list of available problems.
+Each problem whose solution is included in this repository has its id specified between round brackets.

 ### Artificial Intelligence